ggfx/vps-bootstrap/README.md

 - Add some basic packages
 - Set timezone to Europa/Berlin and locale to de_DE
-- Create or modify dircolors, bash aliases
+- Create or modify dircolors and bash aliases
 - Create some nice MOTD
 - Install iptables